 Edgecombe Community College’s policy in regard to CEU courses requires all the following criteria be met before CEUs will be awarded.

 - The activity will be sponsored, CEUs determined, and faculty personnel approved by the Continuing Education Division at Edgecombe Community College.

 - The amount of CEUs for any course shall be determined prior to the course offering announcement.

 - In the preplanning sessions, there is active involvement by the target population, appropriate instructional personnel, and representation by Edgecombe Community College.

 - There is an articulated activity description, an identification of the target population rationale, education need(s), objectives, sequential outline of the program, and a vehicle for evaluation.

 - Each participant duly registers for CEUs by completing an appropriate registration form.

 - A permanent record must be maintained for each student.

-- The local administrative responsibility will rest with the Associate Vice President of Instruction.
+- The local administrative responsibility resides in the Department of Instruction.